ErickMUOSD/youtube-downloable-music/README.md

-A simple url downloable videos to mp3 by copying the url
+A simple shell script to download youtube videos to mp3 by copying the url